Introduction to the 'Bucharest' galleries

 What charming people, how peaceful they are (even when demonstrating in public), able to fill a public park on a beautiful spring day without aggravating each other, respectful of the need for space, not shouting, no rudeness, need to look hard to find graffiti.
 Lots of nice expensive cars around town to convince the visitor it's a modern society and to relax.

-The amazing thing about Old Bucharest is how old everyday things like park benches, lamp posts and railings often are, I mean 19th century stuff.
-It's simply untouched, unchanged, a trip back in time.
-They called it 'Bucharest the little Paris' during the Interbelic period, i.e. between WW I and II, which I can firmly believe.
+The amazing thing about Old Bucharest is how old everyday things like park benches, lamp posts and railings often are, I mean of the 19th century kind.
+It's a trip back in time.
+They called it 'Bucharest the little Paris' during the Interbelic period, i.e. between WW I and II.

-Our approach was to focus on small, unique aspects of the city, for example an old doorway, and let the model discover its characteristics - as we'd done often enough in the Cyclades.
-This simple, repetitive concept offers the chance of finding that one single image, or more, whereby the combination of elements in view can actually reach unity, which fascinates me immensely.
+Our approach was to focus on small, unique aspects, for example an old doorway, and let the model discover its characteristics - as we'd done often enough in the Cyclades.
+This simple, repetitive concept offers the chance of finding that one single image, or perhaps more, where the elements can reach unity, which fascinates me immensely.